-The Ba ise Salary paid by th e University to the Employee for I Employee's services and satisfa actory performance of the terms and condi tions of this Agreement shall be a at the base rate of \$ from , through ("Base Salary") per fiscal year (a fi scal year begins on July 1 and ends the following July ne 30), prorated to t he portion of of the fiscal year the I Employee is actually employed, and payable in equal r monthly installments by the Unive ersity to the Employe e on the first working day of each consecutive calenda ar month during the T erm.
-Cons istent with Section 4.
-5 of this Agreement, the President will conduct an an nual review of the E mployee.
-I n the President's sole e and unfettered disc retion, if the Employee satisfactor ily performs under th is Agreeme nt for the calendar year, the President may increase the Emp olovee's quaranteed base salary v to a rate of \$ effective Thereafter, in the President's sole an unfettered discretion, if the Employee satisfactorily performs under this Agreement for the d calendar year, the President may increase the Employee's guaranteed base salary to a rate of \$ effective Notwithstanding this Article 5.1, in the event there are salary reductions throughout the Nevad System of Higher Education for any fiscal year during the Term, Employee's Base Salary shall be reduce by the same percentage and in the same manner as other non-tenured faculty of University through the mechanisms required by the Board of Regents, such as, for example, pay cuts and unpaid leave days Employee shall not be eligible for Cost of Living Adjustments ("COLA") as may be provided by Employee to other professional staff of the University.
-If the Nevada State Legislature funds merit awards for Nevad System of Higher Education and University authoriz merit awards for University employees, Employee shall not be eligible to participate in the merit program. ed s. er la 5.2 Initial Employment Allowance and Fringe Benefits 5.2.a Initial Employment Allowance The University shall allocate an initial employment allowance for the purpose of reimbursing th Employee for reasonable moving and related expenses for relocation which shall not exceed ten (10 percent of the base compensation.
-Employee must submit written invoices or other documentation of suc))
+performance of the terms and conditions of this Agreement shall be at the base rate of \$ from, through ("Base Sa lary") per fiscal year (a fiscal year begins on July 1 and ends the following June 30), prorated to the po rtion of the fiscal year the Employee is actually employed, and payable in equal monthly installments by the University to the Employee on the first working day of each consecutive calendar month during the Term.
+Consisten with Section 4.5 of this Agreement, the President will conduct an annual review of the Emplo yee.
+In the President's sole and unfettered discretion, if the Employee satisfactorily performs under this Ag reement for thecalendar year, the President may increase the Employee's guaranteed base salary to a rate of \$ unfettered discretion effective , if the Employee satisfactorily per .
+Thereafter, in the President's sole and forms under this Agreement for the ear, the President may increase the ective Employee's guaranteed base salary to a rate of \$ System of Higher Ed by the same percen mechanisms require Employee shall not to other professional System of Higher Ed ducation for any fiscal year during to lage and in the same manner as led by the Board of Regents, such be eligible for Cost of Living Adjust I staff of the University.
+If the Neva ducation faculty and the Nevada Sy there are salary reductions throughout the Nevada he Term, Employee's Base Salary shall be reduced other non-tenured faculty of University through the as, for example, pay cuts and unpaid leave days.
+It then the same of th ent Allowance and Fringe Benef Employment Allowance its The Univers sity shall allocate an initial employi ment allowance for the purpose of reimbursing the ses for relocation which shall not exceed ten (10)